 “I would indeed.
 It would likely improve the health and morale of the crew,” replied Sloane.

-“T’would also give us as chance to careen the Song before the worms eat the hull through.”
+“T’would also give us a chance to careen the Siren Song before the worms eat the hull through.”

 Both men paused and looked expectantly at Bartolo.

 “Aye,” he answered slowly.
 “Seems a wise course of action.
 I seem to recall that the mistress mentioned Juan Fernandez.
 I think she would want us to careen and resupply,” he said as he continued watching her prone form in the bed.